What Causes Cavities Besides Sugar? The Real Story Behind Tooth Decay

 What Can You Do to Support Tooth and Gut Health?

 Let’s move beyond the “just brush and floss more” advice, shall we?
+Try this instead:

 Eat mineral-rich foods: Leafy greens, bone broth, grass-fed dairy, sea veggies.

-Support absorption: Don’t fear stomach acid, support it.
+Support absorption: Don’t fear stomach acid; support it.
 Heal the gut.
 Get your D3 + K2.

 Balance your pH naturally: Hydrate, reduce constant snacking, and breathe through your nose like a calm sea turtle.